Final NFL Mock Draft (With Trades!)

 77. Los Angeles Chargers Select-Trey Sermon-RB-Ohio State University

 The Chargers need to find a reliable running back to take the pressure off of Justin Herbert.
 Trey Sermon was a dominant presence for Ohio State with his size and speed and will be a great change of pace for an offense that lacks a powerful running back.

 78. Minnesota Vikings Select-Sadarius Hutcherson-G-University of South Carolina

-The Vikings need to continue their offensive line rebuild and Sadarius Hutcherson fits what their trying to do in Minnesota.
+The Vikings need to continue their offensive line rebuild and Sadarius Hutcherson fits what they're trying to do in Minnesota.
 He's an athletic guard that plays with aggression and should find a starting spot midseason for the Vikings.

 80. Las Vegas Raiders (Via Cardinals) Select-Jaylen Twyman-DT-University of Pittsburgh

 The Raiders could use another addition of talent into the defensive interior and Jaylen Twyman would be a great fit in Las Vegas.
-He's a powerful interior rusher that has the potential boost the Raiders interior pass rush and should fit nicely into their rotation.
+He's a powerful interior rusher that has the potential to boost the Raiders interior pass rush and should fit nicely into their rotation.

 81. Las Vegas Raiders Select-David Moore-C-Grambling State University